ccarpenter04/BSLI/README.md

 ## BSLI
-A small set of classes that can be used to identify the jvm language that bytecode was compiled from.
+A library that attempts to identify the language that a given class file was compiled from.
+This is useful for determining which standard runtimes are required ahead of time to do complete static analysis.

+### Supported Languages
+* Java
+* Scala
+* Groovy
+* Kotlin

+Pull requests are welcome along with suggested language additions and any hints as to how to better detect a given source language.